Respect for Marriage Act doesn’t revoke tax-exempt status for churches against same-sex marriage

 A bipartisan group of senators added the language about tax-exempt status through an amendment to the bill.
 In a statement published on Nov.
 15, before the claims were shared on social media, the senators said in part that “a church, university, or other nonprofit’s eligibility for tax-exempt status is unrelated to marriage, so its status would not be affected by this legislation.”

-The bill’s protections for same-sex marriage don’t apply to private businesses or organizations, such as churches, either.
+The act's protections for same-sex marriage don’t apply to private businesses or organizations, such as churches, either.
 They only apply to state and federal governments and government officials.

 The text of the RFMA says it applies to those “acting under the color of State law.”
 That’s a legal expression referring to the government or government officials, Dale Carpenter, a professor and constitutional law expert at Southern Methodist University’s Dedman School of Law, told VERIFY.